The distribution of syntactic dependency distances: Discussion

-The first main point concerns the very high consistency in the best estimated models across annotation styles.
-Figure \ref{fig:dstar_violinplot} shows that there are however a few exceptions, which we classified in two types: between-collection differences in right truncation, and in type of two-regime model.
-The latter is clearly of greater interest and it concerns two languages, Japanese and Indonesian, both having Models 3-4 as the best one in PUD and Model 7 in PSUD, but showing a very different behaviour.
-Fro Japanese, the best model estimated on fixed sentence lengths is highly consistent with the one found when mixing sentence lengths in PUD and PSUD respectively, and in both collections the break-point value is $d^*=6$.
+The first main point concerns the very high consistency in the best estimated models (\autoref{fig:dstar_violinplot}).
+However, there are a few exceptions, which we classified in two types: differences in right truncation, and in the distribution in the first regime.
+The latter is clearly of greater interest and it concerns two languages, Japanese and Indonesian, both having Models 3-4 as the best model in PUD, and Model 7 in PSUD, but showing a very different behaviour.
+For Japanese, the best models estimated on specific sentence lengths and by mixing all sentence lengths are highly consistent within each collection, and in both cases the break-point value is $d^*=6$.
 This suggests a real difference in probability decay within a chunk depending on the chosen annotation guidelines, but also conveys the concreteness of the quantified limit on memory for such language.
 On the other hand, for Indonesian we find mixed evidence, both in terms of estimated break-point, which goes from $d^*=3$ in PUD to $d^*=7$ in PSUD, and in terms of best model for fixed sentence lengths (which is consistently a one-regime power-law in PSUD).
-In fact, this takes us to one of the main differences between annotation styles, which we can visualize in figure \ref{fig:threshold}: while in PUD the only language showing some evidence for a single power-law regime for fixed sentence lengths is Arabic, in PSUD we have three languages strongly supporting the reality of such distribution.
-For Arabic, Indonesian, and Thai, the two regimes observed for mixed sentence lengths contradict what is found when sentence lengths are analysed in isolation, which seems to reflect Simpson's paradox, a phenomenon according to which a statistical trend disappears when single groups are considered.
+In fact, this takes us to one of the main differences between annotation styles (\autoref{fig:threshold}): while in PUD the only language showing some evidence for a single power-law regime for fixed sentence lengths is Arabic, in PSUD we have three languages strongly supporting the reality of such distribution.
+For Arabic, Indonesian, and Thai, the two regimes observed for mixed sentence lengths contradict what is found when sentence lengths are analysed in isolation.
+This seems to reflect Simpson's paradox, a phenomenon according to which a statistical trend disappears when single groups are considered, and suggests that there is some variability left to explain.